-As homeschool moms we rarely get time away.
+As homeschool moms, we rarely get time away.
 “Me time” is desired, but not frequent.
 The kids need to be driven to activities, taught how to read, and comforted when life doesn’t go their way.

 Hire a Teen to Babysit

 Check to see if there’s a teenager in your area who babysits.
 Hire the teen to drop by after school so you can snag a bit of time to yourself.

 Exchange Play Dates

 Exchange play dates with a homeschooling friend.
 One day the kids go to your friend’s house to play while you disappear for a few hours to shop and enjoy time by yourself out of the house.

 Take Kids to the Park

 However, older children can play for several hours with light supervision.
 They’ll swing, climb, and run.
 You have time to catch up on that book you keep meaning to read.

 Turn on the Television

 There are times you desperately need time to yourself.
 But there’s no one you can exchange a play date with.
 The weather is horrid and not conducive to time at the park.
 Quiet time is long over.
 Don’t worry, turn on your child’s favorite television show and enjoy a cup of coffee in the kitchen by yourself.

 Leave Kids with Their Dad

 Don’t feel guilty about leaving your children with your husband for an afternoon.
 Kids and dads enjoy spending time together.

 They can play and read to their hearts’ content.
 It also gives you a few minutes to relax, enjoy a cup of tea, and read a good book.
 Don’t spend the time on chores, spend it on yourself!

 Ask an older child to come over as a mommy’s helper and give them some activities to do while you curl up and relax in another room, read a book, and enjoy yourself.

 Put the children to bed early!
 Since young children need plenty of time to sleep at night, this will give you some time in the evening to relax and enjoy a movie.
 It’s a great chance to spend time with your spouse.

 The other option which works well for many families is to put the children to bed late.
 It allows a long family time in the evening.
-In addition the kids will sleep late and you can have time to yourself first thing in the morning.
+In addition, the kids will sleep late and you can have time to yourself first thing in the morning.

 Pulling out special toys that you reserve only for times you need the kids entertained so you can get some personal time works very well.
 Kids love to see toys they haven’t seen in months.

 Whichever method you choose, plan the time into your regular daily or weekly routine.
-After all, if you don’t plan it.
-It won’t happen.
+After all, if you don’t plan it, it won’t happen.